Goal: Achieving personal goals

 Achieving complex and difficult goals requires focus, long-term diligence, and effort (see Goal pursuit).
 Success in any field requires forgoing excuses and justifications for poor performance or lack of adequate planning; in short, success requires emotional maturity.
 The measure of belief that people have in their ability to achieve a personal goal also affects that achievement.

 Long-term achievements rely on short-term achievements.
 Emotional control over the small moments of the single day can make a big difference in the long term.

 Personal goal achievement and happiness

 There has been a lot of research conducted looking at the link between achieving desired goals, changes to self-efficacy and integrity and ultimately changes to subjective well-being.
 Goal efficacy refers to how likely an individual is to succeed in achieving their goal.
 Goal integrity refers to how consistent one's goals are with core aspects of the self.
 Research has shown that a focus on goal efficacy is associated with happiness, a factor of well-being, and goal integrity is associated with meaning (psychology), another factor of well-being.
 Multiple studies have shown the link between achieving long-term goals and changes in subjective well-being; most research shows that achieving goals that hold personal meaning to an individual increases feelings of subjective well-being.

+Psychologist Robert Emmons found that when humans pursue meaningful projects and activities without primarily focusing on happiness, happiness often results as a by-product.
+Indicators of meaningfulness predict positive effects on life, while lack of meaning predicts negative states such as psychological distress.
+Emmons summarizes the four categories of meaning which have appeared throughout various studies.
+He proposes to call them WIST, or work, intimacy, spirituality, and transcendence.
+Furthermore, those who value extrinstic goals higher than intrinsic goals tend to have lower subjective well-being and higher levels of anxiety.